google/docsy-example/content/en/docs/Examples/example-page0.md

 Just a mo.
 Will probably put the extract a transect and plot example here.

 ## Continuous Ranked Probability Score (CRPS)
+This is a basic script for running the CRPS function with the example NEMO data and Altimetry data.
+Altimetry data currently being read in using netCDF4 and cut out of global domain before being given to the routine.

 ```
 import numpy as np
 from netCDF4 import Dataset as ds